-Port Elizabeth Adventures and Fun Things To Do.
+Port Elizabeth (now Gqeberha) Adventures and Fun Things To Do.

 Port Elizabeth (also known as Nelson Mandela Bay) sits with all the rich history of one of South Africa’s oldest cities on the coast of the sparkling blue Algoa Bay part of which falls under the Greater Addo Elephant Park.
 Known colloquially as the friendliest city in South Africa everything that an adventure seeker looks for is near at hand; warm water with rich marine life, starring that most charismatic of all sea animals, the dolphin, plenty of sunshine and sweeping dune-backed beaches all offer perfect conditions for outdoor activities.